 About 15 percent of people who have psoriasis will develop psoriatic arthritis.
 This condition causes painful swelling and stiffness of the joints.
 If left untreated, it can also lead to permanent joint damage.

 Pain, fatigue, and sleeplessness often occur with psoriasis.
 Psoriasis can also take a profound toll on your mental health.

 The National Psoriasis Foundation notes that people with psoriasis are at an increased risk for depression, anxiety, and suicide.
-A 2010 study published in the Archives of Dermatology found that people living with psoriasis have a 39 percent higher risk of being diagnosed with depression than those without the disease.
+A published in the Archives of Dermatology found that people living with psoriasis have a 39 percent higher risk of being diagnosed with depression than those without the disease.
 They also have a 31 percent higher risk of being diagnosed with anxiety.

 Psoriasis isn’t curable and can be difficult to control.
 Although there are a variety of medications and light therapies for treating the disease, some have serious side effects and others lose their effectiveness when your body builds up a resistance to them.